aqeel-shahzad/airline-customer-satisfaction-analytics/README.md

 - Monitor value-for-money perception as a key customer experience metric.
 - Use sentiment analysis to flag high-risk dissatisfaction patterns earlier.
 - Combine structured ratings with review text for a more complete view of customer satisfaction.

+## Academic Feedback Highlights

+This project received positive academic feedback for its strong preprocessing, audit-style explanation, and transparent handling of data quality issues.
+The analysis was also recognised for its depth across both numerical and textual analytics, with clear links between descriptive findings, predictive modelling, and business interpretation.

+Particular strengths highlighted included robustness testing, threshold analysis, contradiction analysis, hybrid modelling, and critical discussion of model limitations.
+The Python code received full marks, reflecting the reproducibility and technical quality of the implementation.

 ## Report